 Apple always has something to offer to its users.
 The recent is the new Apple music platform.
 With the availability of this platform, it has become easy for people to collect and manage their favorite music on the go.
-Although the platform provided a great relief to music lovers, it also opened up a few problems that are making it difficult for many iPhone users.
+Although the platform provided a great relief to music lovers, it also opened up a few problems that are making it difficult for many iPhone users in iOS 11.3.
 Keeping these issues in mind, today, we will be providing you with reasons, fixes, and solutions for the same.

 Part 1.
 Apple Music Problems We May Have